deepflowio/docs/01-about/04-milestone.md

 <mark>Attention: This page is translated by Google.
 Your contributions are welcome!</mark>

 MetaFlow was born from DeepFlow, a commercial product of Yunshan Networks, which has now developed to v6.1.0.
 There is still some code refactor work to be done.
-We plan to release the first downloadable version in June 2022, with the following features:
+We plan to release the first downloadable version v6.1.1 in July 2022, with the following features:
 - AutoMetrics capability based on eBPF, BPF+AF\_PACKET
-- HTTP 1/2/S, Dubbo, MySQL, Redis, Kafka, DNS application protocol parsing capabilities based on eBPF
+- HTTP 1/2/S, Dubbo, MySQL, Redis, Kafka, MQTT, DNS application protocol parsing capabilities based on eBPF
 - AutoTracing distributed span tracing capability based on eBPF, supports synchronous concurrency model and kernel-level thread scheduling model
 - AutoTagging capability to automatically synchronize K8s apiserver and inject resource and service tags
 - High-performance SmartEncoding tag injection capability